tikibird911/ibotta_test/flask_app/README.md

 1. **Open the app** in your browser.
 2. **Upload your XLSX file** using the provided form.
-3. **Wait for processing**; the app will display data summaries and model predictions.
+3. **Wait for processing**; the app will display data summaries, graph visualizations, and model predictions.
 4. **Download results** if available.

 ---